MemaroX/PyCompilerDesign/README.md

 ```
 PyCompilerDesign/
 ├── compiler/
-│   └── fsa/
+│   ├── fsa/
+│   ├── lexer/
 │   ├── __init__.py
+│   ├── ast_nodes.py
+│   ├── fsa_core.py
+│   ├── fsa_minimizer.py
+│   ├── fsa_to_regex.py
+│   ├── ir_generator.py
+│   ├── lexer.py
+│   ├── optimizer.py
+│   ├── parser.py
+│   └── semantic_analyzer.py
+├── tests/
+│   ├── __init__.py
+│   ├── test_fsa_core.py
+│   ├── test_fsa_minimizer.py
+│   ├── test_fsa_to_regex.py
+│   ├── test_fsa.py
+│   ├── test_lexer.py
-│       ├── dfa.py
+│   ├── test_main.py
-│       ├── nfa.py
+│   ├── test_nfa_acceptance_core.py
-│       └── regex.py
+│   └── test_parser.py
 ├── tools/
 │   ├── cli.py
 │   ├── dot_customizer.py
-│   ├── fsm_creator.py
-│   └── visualization.py # (Implicitly used for Graphviz integration)
+│   └── fsm_creator.py
 ├── main.py
 ├── pyproject.toml
 ├── README.md
 └── LICENSE
 ```

--   **`compiler/fsa/`**: Contains the core Finite State Automata (FSA) implementation, including Deterministic Finite Automata (DFA), Nondeterministic Finite Automata (NFA), and Regular Expression (Regex) to NFA conversion logic.
--   **`tools/`**: Houses various command-line utilities for interacting with the FSA module, such as FSM creation, advanced CLI for testing, and DOT file customization.
--   **`main.py`**: The main entry point for interactive demonstrations of regex to NFA conversion and string acceptance.
--   **`pyproject.toml`**: Project metadata and dependency management.
--   **`README.md`**: This file, providing an overview of the project.
--   **`LICENSE`**: The project's license.

 ## Key Features

+-   **Full Compiler Pipeline:** Implement and experiment with every phase of a modern compiler:
+    -   **Lexical Analysis:** A robust C++-oriented lexer that generates tokens and a symbol table.
+    -   **Parsing:** A parser that constructs an Abstract Syntax Tree (AST) from the token stream.
+    -   **Semantic Analysis:** A semantic analyzer that traverses the AST to find errors like undeclared variables.
+    -   **Intermediate Code Generation:** An IR generator that produces Three-Address Code (TAC).
+    -   **Code Optimization:** An optimizer that applies techniques like constant folding and copy propagation to the IR.
+-   **Comprehensive FSA Toolkit:** A complete suite of tools for working with Finite State Automata.
--   **DFA & NFA Implementation:** Core classes for Deterministic Finite Automata (DFAs) and Nondeterministic Finite Automata (NFAs), enabling the simulation and analysis of computational processes.
+    -   **DFA & NFA Implementation:** Core classes for Deterministic and Nondeterministic Finite Automata.
--   **Input Acceptance Testing:** Determine whether input strings are accepted or rejected by defined automata.
--   **NFA to DFA Conversion:** Seamlessly convert NFAs to their equivalent DFAs, simplifying analysis and understanding.
+    -   **Regex to NFA/DFA Conversion:** Seamlessly convert regular expressions into their equivalent automata.
--   **Transducers:** Explore step-by-step computation with mutable transducers that process input symbols one at a time.
--   **Regular Expression Integration:** Define automata directly from regular expression patterns, bridging the gap between theoretical language definition and practical automaton construction.
--   **Interactive FSM Creation (`tools/fsm_creator.py`):** An intuitive command-line interface to guide you through the process of defining DFAs and NFAs, generating both JSON definitions and visual DOT graph files.
--   **Advanced CLI (`tools/cli.py`):** A versatile command-line interface for loading, testing, and interacting with FSMs from various sources (JSON, DOT files), including a mesmerizing step-by-step execution mode.
--   **DOT File Customization (`tools/dot_customizer.py`):** Programmatically modify and render DOT graph files, allowing for enhanced visualization and emphasis of specific automaton elements.
+    -   **DFA Minimization:** An efficient algorithm to produce the smallest possible equivalent DFA.
+    -   **FSA to Regex Conversion:** Convert NFAs and DFAs back into regular expressions.
+-   **Interactive CLI:** A powerful and user-friendly command-line interface, logically organized into "Compiler Phases" and "FSA Tools" for a clear and efficient workflow.
--   **Visualization:** Integration with Graphviz to transform abstract mathematical concepts into visual diagrams (PNG), providing clear insights into automaton structure and behavior.
+-   **Visualization:** Integration with Graphviz to transform abstract automata into clear visual diagrams.

 ## Installation